 • A chair may not approve another chair or co-chair’s expense voucher, nor may chapter volunteers approve a chair’s expense voucher.
 The voucher of a chair must be approved by the District Director.
 The District Director must also approve all vouchers for reimbursement that are paid directly to the chapter.

-• If the District Director is unable to perform these functions, the assistant District Director may perform them.
+• If the District Director is unable to perform these functions, the Associate District Director may perform them.

 • The SCORE Headquarters office will not reimburse vouchers that are not accompanied by the required forms and approval signatures.
 Such claims will be returned to the chapter chair or District Director for appropriate completion.

 • All payments will be made by check or ACH (electronic payment).